CODE OF CIVIL PROCEDURE IN POLAND

 Our Process

-Documents can be faxed at (800) 296-0115, emailed to ps@undisputedlegal.com or uploaded on our website.
+Documents can be faxed at (800) 296-0115, emailed to ps@undisputedlegal.com, or uploaded on our website.
 We do require prepayment and accept all major credit and debit cards.
 Once payment is processed, your sales receipt is immediately emailed for your records.

 Drop-offs must call and make an appointment first to be added to building security to permit access to our office.
-Documents for service must be in a sealed envelope with payment in the form of a money order or attorney check (WE DO NOT ACCEPT CASH) payable to UNDISPUTED LEGAL INC.; Our receptionist will receive all documents.
+Documents for service must be in a sealed envelope with payment in the form of a money order or attorney check (WE DO NOT ACCEPT CASH) payable to UNDISPUTED LEGAL INC. Our receptionist will receive all the documents.

 DOMESTIC COVERAGE AREAS: